NEW: ACRO is pleased to offer a four-year accreditation option in addition to the existing three-year term.

 Site Visit: After the review team has submitted a report of its findings following study of the survey documents and the clinical case records, an on-site verification visit will be made by a radiation oncology physicist and radiation oncology administrator who are part of the accreditation team.
 This visit serves to verify data submitted via the computerized survey documents (i.e., number and type of radiotherapy machines and ancillary equipment, staffing, etc.) and provides opportunity to clarify any issues raised by clinical case reviewers.

-Full Accreditation – A 3-year Certificate of Accreditation will be awarded.
+Full Accreditation – A 3 or 4-year Certificate of Accreditation will be awarded.

 Provisional Accreditation – A letter will be issued specifying accreditation for a period of 12 months to allow some issues identified by the review team to be addressed.
-When these issues have been addressed to the satisfaction of ACRO Accreditation the practice will be awarded Full Accreditation for the balance of the three years and a Certificate of Accreditation will be issued.
+When these issues have been addressed to the satisfaction of ACRO Accreditation the practice will be awarded Full Accreditation for the balance of the three or four year term and a Certificate of Accreditation will be issued.

 Denied Accreditation – A practice receiving Denied Accreditation is strongly encouraged to wait until all corrective measures have been implemented before reapplying for accreditation.
 Documentation of remedial actions for the required corrective actions is mandatory before reapplication.

 ACRO is now offering a four-year accreditation option.
 Fees for ACRO Accreditation and the Optional Service are presented below.